andrewilf/Battleship/README.md

 - Increase sensitivity of the function for rotating ships
 - Better "About" page
 - Give ship sprites with a front, middle, and back segment
-- harder AI which attacks around areas they have landed successful hits
+- Create a harder AI which attacks around areas they have landed successful hits
 - ~~better audio mixing~~
 - Implement different game modes
 - Implement an options menu